 Are you worried about wrinkles and aware of the presence of fine lines every time you look in the mirror?
-Perhaps you, like so many others, have considered resorting to botox to improve your appearance.
+Perhaps you, like so many others, are looking for the best way to tighten your skin to improve your appearance whether by using botox or something else.

 If you’re wondering whether to get botox, read this first.
 In this article we discuss what exactly botox is and how it works, what the best alternatives to botox are, why you should consider an at-home laser instead, and why - when it comes down to it - laser is almost always the best option for tackling ageing skin.